PBPK-iPINNs: Inverse Physics-Informed Neural Networks for Physiologically Based Pharmacokinetic Brain Models: Numerical Results

 Figure (\ref{figall}) reports the forward solution of the ODE system using the estimated parameters.
 The resulting drug concentration profiles in brain blood ($C_{bb}$), brain mass ($C_{bm}$), cranial CSF ($C_{ccsf}$), and spinal CSF ($C_{scsf}$) exhibit close agreement with the observed data, consistent with the behavior of the data loss component.

 \textbf{Example 3}.
 In this example, we compare the prediction accuracy of our PBPK-iPINN approach by comparing it with traditional statistical and numerical methods.
 First, the Stochastic Approximation Expectation-Maximization (SAEM) algorithm \cite{chan2011use}, implemented in MONOLIX, was used to estimate model parameters.
 The forward problem was then solved using explicit Runge-Kutta (RK) schemes.
 Second, the Differential Evolution (DE) algorithm \cite{ardia2016package}, implemented in R, was used for parameter estimation.
 The forward problem was subsequently solved using the Livermore Solver for Ordinary Differential Equations with Adaptive step-size control, which automatically switches between a non-stiff method (Adams) and a stiff method (Backward Differentiation Formula, BDF) depending on problem stiffness.
 Physiologically meaningful parameter bounds were applied across all methods to constrain the parameter space and accelerate convergence.
 For a fair comparison, identical parameter bounds were defined for the PBPK-iPINN, SAEM, and DE algorithms.
-Absolute errors (for example, $| \text{PINN}_{\text{err}} | = | \text{Reference Value} - \text{PINN} |$), reported in Table (\ref{tab:6}), were calculated relative to the reference parameter values and rounded to five decimal places.
-As summarized in Table (\ref{tab:6}), PBPK-iPINN demonstrates promising potential as an alternative to traditional numerical and statistical methods for addressing complex inverse problems, particularly those involving highly stiff systems.
+Absolute errors (for example, $| \text{PINN}_{\text{err}} | = | \text{Reference Value} - \text{PINN} |$), reported in Table (\ref{tab:8}), were calculated relative to the reference parameter values and rounded to five decimal places.

+The results of the SAEM algorithm (implemented in MONOLIX) were obtained after 2000 iterations with 1000 Monte Carlo importance sampling steps.
+The simulation took 3421 seconds to complete, with the stopping criterion set to a tolerance of $1 \times 10^{-8}$.
+Similarly, the results of the DE algorithm (implemented in R) were obtained after 2000 iterations, with the relative tolerance set to $1 \times 10^{-8}$, and required 4083 seconds to complete.
+All simulations were performed on a MacBook Air (M1, 2020) with 8 GB RAM.
+The PINN simulation was completed as described in Example~2.
+Although PINN is computationally expensive, PBPK-iPINN demonstrates promising potential as an alternative to traditional numerical and statistical methods for addressing complex inverse problems, particularly those involving highly stiff systems.

 In Figure (\ref{fig:combined}), we overlay the drug concentration profiles obtained from SAEM, DE, and PINN with the reference solution to visually assess the approximation capability of PINN.
 The results demonstrate that the PINN solution approximates the true solution equally well or better than the other methods.